Light brown puppy with large ears mid-jump over muddy ground with green grass in the background.

 • 18–24 months: Emotional maturity (varies by breed)

-Energy decreases gradually.
+Energy doesn't switch off overnight, it decreases gradually.

 Red Flags vs Normal Development